This post may contain affiliate links. Please see my disclosure policy for details.

-So, it’s only natural that there are some bookstores open to sell their best works!
+So, it’s only natural that there are some bookstores open to selling their best works!

 Sam Read’s is an independent bookshop that has been selling books since 1877 on the Grasmere village green.

-For such a historic premises it may surprise you to know that the shop has only had 6 owners in its existence.
+For such historic premises, it may surprise you to know that the shop has only had 6 owners in its existence.

 The First Sam Read (no prizes there), who was a prominent Victorian, then his daughter Helen until the 1950s.
 Although it is now not owned by the original family it still has kept its famous name.

-It was first set up by Richard and Angela Barker who were inspired by make chocolates using the surrounding area as inspiration.
+It was first set up by Richard and Angela Barker who were inspired by making chocolates using the surrounding area as inspiration.